bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:45:15

-Well, yeah, because they might influence some sort of either consensus or at least at the peer to peer level.
+Well, yeah, because they might influence some sort of either consensus or at least at the peer-to-peer level.

 NVK: 00:45:21

 Full RBF, right?
 That was one that spilled over from GitHub back to the mailing list.
-And it's normal, like it's fair.
+And it's normal like it's fair.
-I mean, like people should find clarification, right?
+I mean, people should find clarification, right?
 You know, for the people that don't know, the Bitcoin dev mailing list is this sort of like a, like a traditional email mailing list where anyone can email there, there is moderation.
-Right.
-So if you just send an email saying, you know, like, fuck you all or love you all.
+So if you just send an email saying, you know, like, f*ck you all or love you all.
 It's definitely not going to make it.

 Sjors Provoost: 00:45:48